philinew/philinew.github.io/README.md

 ### About me

 I'm a Ph.D. student at the [University of St.Gallen](https://www.unisg.ch/).
 I will obtain my degree in Septeber 2023.
 My research covers topics in political, media, and development economics.
 I am particularly interested in bringing natural language processing techniques to applied economics research.
-In January 2023, I joined ETH Zurich as a Post-Doctoral researcher ([Elliott Ash](https://elliottash.com/)'s lab).
+In January 2023, I joined ETH Zurich as a Post-Doctoral researcher, working at the Center for Law & Economics with [Elliott Ash](https://elliottash.com/).

 My Ph.D. supervisor is [Roland Hodler](https://sites.google.com/view/rolandhodler).
 I visited the Paris School of Economics in 2021/2022, hosted by [Ekaterina Zhuravskaya](http://www.parisschoolofeconomics.com/zhuravskaya-ekaterina/).
 In 2019, I visited ETH Zurich, hosted by Elliott Ash.